Free Program to Prevent Diabetes

 What Is Prediabetes?

+Prediabetes, also known as borderline diabetes, is a condition in which your blood sugar is higher than normal but not as high as it would be if you had diabetes.
 Symptoms are not clear and visible if you have prediabetes.
 You may even have no symptoms.
-However, you are at higher risk for developing diabetes.
+However, you are at higher risk of developing diabetes.
 If you get diabetes, you will need to manage it with steps such as taking your blood sugar multiple times a day and using medications, possibly including insulin injections, to prevent complications.

 - Increased thirst and more frequent urination

 - Tingling or numbness in your fingers or feet